authomize/authomize-python-provider-template/secret_server_provider/clients/secret_server_openapiclient/docs/SecretsApi.md

 with secret_server_openapiclient.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = secrets_api.SecretsApi(api_client)
-    secret_id = None # bool, date, datetime, dict, float, int, list, str, none_type | The secret to favorite or unfavorite. secret_path = None # bool, date, datetime, dict, float, int, list, str, none_type | A full path including folder and secret name can be passed as a query string parameter when the secret ID is set to 0.
+    secret_id = 1 # int | The secret to favorite or unfavorite.
+    secret_path = "secretPath_example" # str | A full path including folder and secret name can be passed as a query string parameter when the secret ID is set to 0.
 This will lookup the secret ID by path. (optional) favorite_secret_args = FavoriteSecretArgs(
         is_favorite=True,
     ) # FavoriteSecretArgs | args (optional)